GoogleChrome/chromerootprogram/content/index.md

     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding subscriber certificates issued on or after **March 15, 2027**, MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.

-The subsequently constrained multi-purpose root CA certificate(s) will be scheduled for removal from the Chrome Root Store upon the absence of unexpired and unrevoked TLS server authentication certificates (excluding test certificates like those disclosed to the CCADB) disclosed to CT **before March 15, 2027**.

 #### 1.3.3.
 Promote Cryptographic Agility and Resilience

 ##### 1.3.3.1.
 Automation Support